-Platform will help you build your thought leadership, which you can then use to attract either new jobs if you’re looking to be an employee, OR new clients if you are looking to be a data entrepreneur.
+Platform will help you build your thought leadership.
+You can then use it to attract either new jobs if you’re looking to be an employee, OR new clients if you are looking to be a data entrepreneur.

 Want MORE resources and tools to start (and grow) a successful data business?
 Download The Ultimate Toolkit For Data Entrepreneurs and get 32 free (or low-cost!) tools to help you save you hundreds of hours and get epic results!

 Book 3 – Clockwork